foobaz/pngloss/README.md

 `-s`, `--strength`
 How much quality to sacrifice, from 0 to 100 (default 20).
 Strength 0 is lossless and does not modify the pixel data, although it may convert colorspace or strip PNG chunks.
-Minimal effect on compression speed.

-`-1`-`-9`, `--fast`, `--best`
-How much time to spend on compression (default 5).
-Higher levels result in smaller output files but have a minimal effect on image quality.

 `-v`, `--verbose`
 Verbose - print additional information about compression.

 `-q`, `--quiet`
-Quiet - don't print information about compression.
+Quiet - don't print information about compression (the default).

 `-f`, `--force`
 Force - overwrite existing output image.